Seminars, Meetings, and Events

 Click here for a complete list of previous McGinnis Memorial Lecture speakers.

-The Department of Molecular Genetics and Microbiology hosted the thirteenth Annual Joklik Distinguished Lecture in conjunction with the annual MGM departmental retreat, September 14-15, 2022.
-This past year’s speaker was Graham Hatfull.
+The Department of Molecular Genetics and Microbiology will host the 16th Annual Joklik Distinguished Lecture in conjunction with the annual MGM departmental retreat, September 4-5, 2025.
+This year's speaker will be Carolina López, PhD

 The Joklik Distinguished Lectureship honors and commemorates the myriad contributions of Dr. Bill (Wolfgang Karl) Joklik to the Department of Microbiology and Immunology at Duke, which he chaired; to the institution, specifically for his role as the co-founder of the Duke Comprehensive Cancer Center; and to the broader microbiology community for his research program in virology, service in founding the American Society for Virology, and for his editorial work for the journal Virology and the seminal text, Zinsser’s Microbiology.
 [Read more]